geoffsee/gsio/readme.md

 - Optional audio context with continuous capture + VAD + transcription + rolling summary.
 - Linger mode for autonomous actions based on recent audio context and your behavior directive.

-Note: Audio transcription currently requires OpenAI; Ollama mode disables transcription.
+Audio transcription can run locally via MLX Omni Server (OpenAI-compatible) while using Ollama for chat.
+See Hybrid setup below.

 ## Key Bindings